awsdocs/aws-php-developers-guide/doc_source/s3-stream-wrapper.rst

 = =============================================================================
 r A read-only stream where the file must already exist. w A write-only stream.
-If the file already exists, it will be overwritten. a A write-only stream.
-If the file already exists, it will be downloaded to a temporary stream and any writes to the stream will be appended to any previously uploaded data. x A write-only stream.
+If the file already exists, it is overwritten. a A write-only stream.
+If the file already exists, it is downloaded to a temporary stream and any writes to the stream is appended to any previously uploaded data. x A write-only stream.
 An error is raised if the file does not already exist.
 = =============================================================================